pbiggar/rash/README.md

 Obviously, it should go without saying that there are security and privacy concerns here, which must be taken into account in the design.
 Script authors, and the users of those scripts, should be able to limit what is sent, including sending nothing at all.

+There are a ton of wonderful applications here:
+- send a stack trace to the developer when the program errors for a user
+- understand who is using your script (eg in corporate environments)
+- know, broadly, what command-lines are rarely used
+  - perhaps that feature should be documented better
+  - if no-one uses that feature maybe you can kill it
+- what commands lead to crashes most often

+Of course, we can use this to develop rash too, by running analytics on:
+- what syntax errors are most commonly
+- do developers immediately solve those errors (if not, we can improve the error)
+  - what countries are most rash developers on (or what locales do they use)
+    - allows us to focus documentation on those languages
+  - when are

 ### Static checking without type signatures